benefits of skater squats

 Skater Squats are a great exercise to help strengthen your glutes, hips, and core.
 However, like any other exercise, it is important to perform them correctly to get the best results while avoiding injury.
 To ensure you gain the most benefit and stay safe while performing Skater Squats, be sure to avoid these mistakes:

-- Slumping your shoulders forward: Keep your core engaged and back straight throughout the movement
+3. Slumping your shoulders forward: Keep your core engaged, chest up, and back neutral throughout the movement instead of folding over your front thigh.

 Skater Squats Muscles Worked